South Korea suspends operations at joint factory park with North

 The suspension of activity there comes amid calls from the United States and South Korea for tougher U.N. and other sanctions against the isolated North following the rocket launch and its fourth nuclear test on Jan.
 6.

-"We are not going to be able to crack North Korea's nuclear and missile programs by sticking to the same kind of response we have taken all along," Hong told a briefing.
+"We are not going to be able to crack North Korea's nuclear and missile programmes by sticking to the same kind of response we have taken all along," Hong told a briefing.

 The Kaesong complex went into operation in 2005 and was the last area of cooperation between the rivals after their first summit meeting in 2000 ushered in a period of warmer political and commercial ties known in the South as the "Sunshine Policy Era".